jonnor/datascience-master/dat390/report.md

 The feature representation is a statistical summarization of the entire 10 second clip, which is likely to be a limiting factor.
-The results from the DCASE2018 challenge suggest that in the *mismatched* case, which is significantly more challenging, Convolutional Neural Networks are able to reach AUC ROC of 89%[@DCASE2018BirdResults], albeit with the full 48k dataset and much data augmentation.
+[@DCASE2018BirdResults] showed that for in the *mismatched* case, which is significantly more challenging, Convolutional Neural Networks are able to reach AUC ROC of 89%, albeit with the full 48k dataset and much data augmentation.

 ## Conclusion

-RandomForest on max-summarized mel-spectrograms is a quick model to develop, train and execute, but has performance that falls way short of state-the-art methods.
+RandomForest on max-summarized mel-spectrograms was a quick model to develop, train and execute, but has performance that falls short of state-the-art methods.
 Richer feature extraction is likely needed in order to get better results, and we hope to explore this in the future.